oliviernam/DevOps-Training-intermediate/cloud-azure/pipelining.md

 - An Azure DevOps organization.
 If you don't have one, you can create one for free <https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/pipelines-sign-up?view=azure-devops>.
 (An Azure DevOps organization is different from your GitHub organization.
 Give them the same name if you want alignment between them)
 - If your team already has one, then make sure you're an administrator of the Azure DevOps project that you want to use
 - An Azure account
-- A CloudOne Application Security Account
+- A Cloud One Application Security Account

 ## Connect to Azure